nicokurtovic/vis_handling/README.md

 ## Extract the visibilities of your gas emission

 The gas emission in a measurement set (from now on, ms files) is contained in channels, which are grouped in spectral windows.
 In this example, we will assume that only *one spectral window* is present in the ms file.
 You can check this by doing *listobs* in [CASA](https://casaguides.nrao.edu/index.php/ALMA_Tutorials).
-For multiple spectral windows, please check the Section ``[what to do if I have multiple spectral windows"](https://github.com/nicokurtovic/vis_handling/blob/main/README.md#what-to-do-if-i-have-multiple-spectral-windows).
+For multiple spectral windows, please check the Section "[what to do if I have multiple spectral windows](https://github.com/nicokurtovic/vis_handling/blob/main/README.md#what-to-do-if-i-have-multiple-spectral-windows)".

 The necessary functions to extract the visibilities of each channel are in the file *CO_to_ascii.py*, which you should not need to modify.
 For the extraction of the visibilities, we will executre the code *CO_uvtable_extraction.py*, which is further explained in this Section.